 - Manage participants.

-If you need a more efficient way to follow bigger meetings, you might find the features such as Gallery view and Speaker view pretty useful.
-This type of interface has become something I consider second nature, given today’s professional and educational contexts.
+If you need a more efficient way to follow bigger meetings, features such as Gallery view and Speaker view can be especially helpful in professional and educational settings.

 Discord vs Zoom: Discord is better suited for casual collaboration, while Zoom fits formal meetings